 Licensed Professional Counselors

-1. Complete all areas of the online application
+- Complete all areas of the online application and submit.

-The Registry fee includes application review, issuance of certification number, online public search for employers, issuance of plastic ID card sent by mail
+The Registry fee includes application review, Autism Competency Exam, issuance of certification number, certificate, and wallet ID card sent via mail.

 Certified Autism Specialist Credentialing Fee: *$495.00 (valid for two years)